 By Harold Bowen: The monument was first erected by the town in 1871 as a memorial to those who died in the Civil War.
 It had an iron fence all around it and inside the enclosure was a stack of cannon balls in each corner where a flag was inserted.

 Links to two dozen wars that Ipswich men fought in from the town’s settlement in 1633, through the Vietnam War.

 In 1765, Jenny Slew, a slave in Ipswich, successfully sued John Whipple Jr. for her freedom.
-In the mid-19th Century, the lines between ardent abolitionists, moderate anti-slavery people and those who avoided the discussion divided families, churches and the town of Ipswich.
+In the mid-19th Century, divisions between ardent abolitionists, moderate anti-slavery people and those who avoided the discussion divided families, churches and the town of Ipswich.

-Private Joseph Stockwell Manning grew up on High Street in Ipswich, and was awarded the Congressional Medal of Honor on December 1, 1864, a year and two days after an incredible act of bravery at Fort Sanders, Tennessee.
+Private Joseph Stockwell Manning grew up on High Street in Ipswich, and was awarded the Congressional Medal of Honor on December 1, 1864, a year and two days after an incredible act of bravery at Fort Sanders, Tennessee. in November, 1863.